dbermond/screencast/README.md

 #### `-L, --live-streaming=URL`

 Do a live streaming to the server address specified in *URL*.
 Please make sure to have a working connection to the specified server address and sufficient upload bandwidth to send the data.
 Note that the higher the video size (resolution) and framerate (fps), the higher will be the needed upload bandwidth.
-Use the [`-K`](#-k---keep) option if you want to save a local copy of the live streamed video. **screencast** will record offline when this option is not specified.
+Use the [`-K`](#-k---keep) option if you want to save a local copy of the live streamed video.
+It uses a one step process (record and encode at the same time). **screencast** will record offline when this option is not specified.
 It has been tested only with the [YouTube](https://www.youtube.com/) live streaming service.

 - Some restrictions apply:
     - can be used only with audio encoders: `aac`, `mp3lame` and `shine`